 An iconic aircraft for oversized cargo

 Instantly recognisable by its remarkable whale-like shape, the Airbus Beluga is one of the world's most unique cargo aircraft.
 This Super Transporter, known globally as the Beluga plane, plays a vital role in keeping Airbus production running.
-Able to carry extremely outsized cargo like entire aircraft sections, the Beluga provides the logistics backbone between our production sites across Europe.
+Able to carry extremely outsize cargo like entire aircraft sections, the Beluga provides the logistics backbone between our production sites across Europe.
 With a range of 1,650-4,000 km, their enormous size enables the transport of aircraft components, ensuring the Airbus commercial aircraft production and assembly network operating at full capacity.
 Discover the story and capabilities of these unique Beluga aircraft.

 BelugaXL: the new-generation airlifter